A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Introduction

-A growing body of research \cite{Pei S C,Color sparse,Kolaman A,Zhou Y,Ell T A} has shown that quaternions are well adapted to color image processing by encoding color channels into three imaginary parts.
-The quaternion analytic signals are the boundary values of the functions in quaternion Hardy space \cite{Hu X X}.
-Based on the quaternion analytic signal, the authors in \cite{Hu X X QAS} proposed some phase-based algorithms to detect the edge map of gray-scale images.
+A growing number of research \cite{B21}-\cite{B24} indicates that quaternions are well adapted to color image processing by encoding color channels into three imaginary parts.
+The quaternion analytic signals are the boundary values of the functions in quaternion Hardy space \cite{B25}.
+Based on the quaternion analytic signal, researchers in \cite{B26} proposed some phase-based algorithms to detect the edge map of gray-scale images.
 It is shown that the introducing of quaternion analytic signal can reduce the influence of noise on edge detection results.
-It should be noted that although the tool of quaternion was applied, the algorithms in \cite{Hu X X QAS} only considered the gray-scale images.
-Based on the QHF and the improved Di Zenzo gradient operator, we propose a novel edge detection algorithm which can be applied to color image.
+It should be noted that although the tool of quaternion was applied, the algorithms (QDPC and QDPA) in \cite{B26} only considered the gray-scale images.
+Based on the quaternion Hardy filter and the improved Di Zenzo gradient operator, we propose a novel edge detection algorithm, which can be applied to color image.